Understanding Home Loan Payment Assistance (Loss Mitigation)

 How does a forbearance work?

-A forbearance plan reduces or suspends the amount of your regular monthly mortgage payment if a life event is expected to decrease your cash-on-hand soon.
+A forbearance plan reduces or suspends the amount of your regular home loan mortgage payment if a life event is expected to decrease your cash-on-hand soon.
 More often, it is used in times of temporary hardship, like unemployment.

 How does this benefit you?

-For a specific period, a forbearance plan can provide short-term mortgage payment relief until you're in a better financial situation.
+For a specific period, a forbearance plan can provide short-term home loan payment relief until you're in a better financial situation.

 - You must contact us on a monthly basis to provide regular updates on your financial status.